dyrehaugen/jde/_posts/2020-02-20-Beyond-Capitalism.md

 Production for *Profit* is the core of Capitalism and thus *Growth*.
 'Akkumulieren, akkumulieren, dass ist Moses und die Propheten' as old Marx put it.

-If planetary boundaries forces growth of today's economic system to grow - it will no longer be Capitalism.
+If planetary boundaries forces growth of today's economic system to stop - it will no longer be Capitalism.